red panda sleeping

 5. The Illegal Pet Trade

-It’s easy to understand why people want to keep red pandas as pets — they’re small, cute and fluffy, like a cross between a cat and a teddy bear.
-But the truth is they make terrible pets.
+It’s easy to understand why people want to keep red pandas as pets — they’re small, cute, and fluffy, like a cross between a cat and a teddy bear.
+However, the truth is that they make terrible pets.

 Their long, sharp claws, perfectly suited for tree climbing, can easily inflict injuries on a person.
 They have a highly specialized diet that most people can’t replicate.
 Red pandas are solitary in nature, and they exude a strong, musky odor that most people wouldn’t want in the house.